 4. Empathize with your subscribers

 Put yourself in your customers’ shoes.
-What offers would you like to receive in a follow up email?
-How long after a purchase or download would a survey be impactful for you as a consumer?
-Would a daily, weekly or monthly event reminder be most effective in your opinion?
+What offers would you like to receive in a follow-up email?
+How long after purchase or download would a survey be impactful for you as a consumer?
+Would a daily, weekly, or monthly event reminder be most effective in your opinion?
 These are all important questions to ask yourself prior to deciding for your consumer.
 Think about what you like to see in your own inbox and use customer data to make content and parameters relative to your subscribers.

 Email marketing automation in campaigns can be valuable for both the sender and recipient when executed correctly.
 Use these four tips and prepare yourself for an optimized email automation program!